Invoice Factoring

 What Is Non-Recourse Factoring?

 Non-recourse factoring includes protection against customer insolvency.
-The factoring company sets credit limits for each customer, and provided you invoice within those limits, you are protected if a customer fails.
+The factoring company sets credit limits for each customer, and if you provide an invoice within those limits, you are protected if a customer fails.

 Does Non-Recourse Cost More?